-- 1) it answers the question asked; - 2) it has a thesis; - 3) it marshals evidence to support that thesis; - 4) it considers counterarguments to, or weaknesses in, the thesis and supporting evidence; - 5) it does the above in a clear and well-organized fashion.
+- 1) it answers the question asked; - 2) it has a thesis; - 3) it marshals evidence to support that thesis; - 4) it considers, explicitly or implicitly, opposing arguments to or weaknesses in the thesis and supporting evidence.
+This is the counter-argument.
+The paper should also refute the counter-argument.
+The refutation or rebuttal is equally important, because it ultimately demonstrates why the argument is better than any potential weaknesses posed by the counter-argument;

+5) it does the above in a clear and well-organized fashion.

-Additionally, the essay must address the S&W Outcomes and Sub-Outcomes established for the particular case study.
-For more information on essay writing, see ANNEX A.
+Additionally, the essay must address the S&W Learning Outcomes established in Paragraph D of the overview for each particular case study.
+For more information on essay writing, see Annex C.

-Each essay must rate a minimum grade of a B- (80).
+Each essay must be assigned a minimum grade of a B- (80).
 Until the essay has achieved a B- (80), the student will not be allowed to proceed to the following case study.
-If the essay fails to achieve a B- (80), the student will re-write the essay incorporating the recommendations of the professor for improvement so as to bring the essay to at least a B- (80) standard.
-The re-written essay is due back to the professor one week after the first essay was returned.
-If, after the re-write, the student exceeds the B- (80) standard, the grade will be a B- (80) and the student will proceed.
-If, after the re-write, the student does not exceed the B- (80) standard, the professor shall report the grade to the Department Head and Program Manager in Newport with disenrollment the likely outcome.
+If the essay fails to achieve a B- (80), the student will re-write the essay incorporating the professor's recommendations for improvement to increase the assigned grade to at least a B- (80) standard.
+The re-written essay is due to the professor not later than one week after the first essay was returned.
+If, after the re-write, the essay exceeds the B- (80) standard, the assigned grade will be a B- (80) and the student will proceed in the program.
+If, after the re-write, the essay does not exceed the B- (80) standard, the professor shall report the grade to the Department Head and Program Manager in Newport with disenrollment the likely outcome.